 Impact data from each portfolio company is gathered annually via the Impact IQ and compared to performance in previous years on a consistent set of metrics.
 The data from all active investments is aggregated into the firm's impact report and released annually.
 Specific funds report more frequently on metrics agreed with investors.
-In July 2022, DWM began to enhance this process by documenting investment-specific impact expectations in terms of key metrics in the five dimensions
+Investmentspecific impact expectations are documented and monitored via a sub-set of key metrics spanning the Five Dimensions of Impact.
+Monitoring occurs at regular intervals coinciding with risk reviews, typically in 12-18 month cycles.

-3 SPTF and Cerise Client Protection Pathway: https://sptf.info/client-protection/the-client-protection-pathway
+&lt;sup>2 SPTF and Cerise Client Protection Pathway: https://sptf.info/client-protection/the-client-protection-pathway